Complex structures on nilpotent Lie algebras with one-dimensional center: Complex structures on nilpotent Lie algebras

 \begin{remark} {\rm In the recent paper~\cite{GZZ}, the structure of Lie algebras endowed with a \emph{maximal nilpotent}~$J$ is studied.
 Such $J$'s are defined as those nilpotent complex structures for which $t=n$, where $t$ is the smallest integer such that $\fra_t(J) = \frg$ in the ascending $J$-compatible series of~$\frg$. } \end{remark}

 One can see that quasi-nilpotent complex structures on NLAs of a given dimension can be constructed from other complex structures defined on (strictly) lower dimensional NLAs (see \cite[Section~2]{LUV-SnN} for details).
 Therefore, the essentially new complex structures that arise in each even real dimension are those of strongly non-nilpotent type.
-That is to say, SnN complex structures constitute the fundamental piece to fully understand complex geometry on nilpotent Lie algebras.
+That is to say, SnN complex structures constitute the fundamental piece to fully understand the class of NLAs endowed with complex structures.

 In real dimension~$4$ it is well known that SnN complex structures do not exist, whereas in dimension~$6$ one has the following result:

 \begin{theorem} \cite{COUV} Let $\frg$ be an NLA of real dimension $6$.
 If $\frg$ admits an SnN complex structure, then its ascending type is $(\dim\frg_k)_k=$~$(1,3,6)$ or $(1,3,4,6)$. \end{theorem}